 Partnership for Peace and the Euro-Atlantic Partnership Council

 Sweden has cooperated with NATO in the framework of the Partnership for Peace (PfP) since 1994.
-PfP is a program for practical cooperation between NATO and non-NATO countries in Europe, Caucasus and Central Asia.
-Participation in PfP is an important tool for developing interoperability between the participating countries, thus improving their possibilities of working together in crisis management.
+PfP is a program for practical cooperation between NATO and non-NATO countries in Europe, the Caucasus and Central Asia.
+PfP is an important tool for developing interoperability between the participating countries, thus improving their possibilities of working together in crisis management.

 PfP also serves to promote security.
 By participating in PfP, Sweden wishes to contribute to the construction of a Euro-Atlantic structure for a safer and more secure Europe.
 PfP is also an important for Sweden's participation in international crisis management.